Life Insurance

 Why put life insurance in a trust?
 There are several advantages to using a trust instead of simply letting the life insurance company disburse funds directly to your beneficiary.

-Reduce estate taxes.
+You can reduce estate taxes.
 Leaving money through an ILIT helps to avoid estate taxes.
 In fact, the funds can even be used to pay estate taxes, pay off the grantor’s debt, or take care of their final expenses.

 2. Choose a trustee.
 A trustee is the individual or organization that is responsible for executing the ILIT after you pass away.
 They will handle any relevant taxes as well as the distribution schedule for your beneficiary.